angrybacon/doomsday-wiki/markdown/chapters/04-entombsday/02-gameplay.md

 For example, when playing against Delver, you should swap to Doomsday in game two to try and sneak a win by surprising them.
 If there is a game three, it's defensible to use either plan, depending on what graveyard hate you see in game two.
-The Tin Fins plan is stronger again Delver in general and can beat a Surgical Extraction, but if you see permanent hate, such as :card[Grafdigger's Cage], it may be better to stay on the Doomsday plan.
+The Tin Fins plan is stronger against Delver in general and can beat a Surgical Extraction, but if you see permanent hate, such as :card[Grafdigger's Cage], it may be better to stay on the Doomsday plan.